guildai/guild.ai/pages/docs/intro.md

 - As the model trains, run `evaluate` to check its status.
 This can be a time consuming operation, depending on how thorough the evaluation is.
-Run it alongside the train operation to avoid stopping it.
+Run it alongside the train operation without having to stop training.

     ```
     $ guild run evaluate
     ```

-- Once your model is trained, you may fine tune it with more training---but with a lower learning rate.
+- Once a model is trained, you can fine-tune it with additional training---but with a lower learning rate.
 You run `finetune`, which initializes the model weights with the values from a previous `train` operation.
-As with `train` you check in on the training by running `evaluate` and stop when the model is no longer progressing.
+As with `train` you can check progress by running `evaluate` and stop operation when the model accuracy is no longer improving.

     ```
     $ guild run finetune learning-rate=0.0001
     ```

-- Finally, it's time to deploy your model, which will be used in a mobile application running [TensorFlow Lite ->](https://www.tensorflow.org/lite/).
-You run the `tflite` operation to generate a TF Lite file.
+- When it's time to deploy a trained model for use in a mobile application, run the `tflite` operation to generate a [TF Lite ->](https://www.tensorflow.org/lite/) file.
 The operation uses the learned weights from the `finetune` operation to create a frozen inference model and corresponding TF Lite file.

     ```
     $ guild run tflite